 - Clear – be clear about your convictions and model them.
 People need leaders that are clear – not ones they have to try and figure out.

-- Inspiring- use the code to inspire you and others to higher levels of performance.
+- Inspiring- use the code to inspire you and others to higher performance levels.

 - Acceptable – make sure your code is acceptable to others.